Colonel Tom Parker: 1975–1977

 By this time, Parker was aware that Presley needed a rest from touring and the chance to deal with his prescription drug addictions.
-He phoned Presley's father once to suggest taking time off, but Vernon Presley told him they couldn't afford to stop touring due to Presley's constant and lavish spending of money.
+He phoned Presley's father once to suggest taking time off for several months, but Vernon Presley told Parker that they couldn't afford to stop touring due to Presley's constant and lavish spending.
 Vernon also threatened to find a new manager if Parker wouldn't continue to tour Presley.

-In July 1976, three of Presley's personal bodyguards and members of the "Memphis Mafia", Robert Gene "Red" West, his cousin Sonny West and David Hebler, were fired by Vernon Presley and decided to write a tell-all book about their life in his inner circle, Elvis: What Happened?
+In July 1976, three of Presley's personal bodyguards and members of the "Memphis Mafia", Robert Gene "Red" West, his cousin Sonny West and David Hebler, were fired by Vernon Presley and decided to write a tell-all book about their life in his inner circle, Elvis: What Happened?.
 Worried about the impact such details might have on his career, Presley, through his father, asked Parker to stop the publication.
-Parker made several attempts to have it stopped, but failed to do so.
-According to Presley's friend, Larry Geller, Parker secretly wanted the book to be published, hoping that it would help Presley realize the severity of his situation and persuade him to do something about it.
-The book was published one year later on July 12, 1977, one month before Presley's death.
+Parker made several attempts but failed to do so.
+According to Presley's friend Larry Geller, Parker secretly wanted the book to be published, hoping that it would help Presley realize the severity of his situation and persuade him to do something about it.
+The book was published one year later on July 12, 1977, about a month before Presley's death.

 For the remainder of Presley's life, Parker saw little of him.
 The two had become almost strangers, and false reports in the media suggested that Presley's contract was up for sale.
 Although Parker publicly denied these claims, he had been in talks with Peter Grant, the manager of Led Zeppelin, about the possibility of him overseeing a European tour for Presley.
-As with all the talk about Presley touring overseas, Parker never followed through with the deal.
+Despite the new rumors of Presley touring overseas, however, Parker never followed through with the deal.